Boundary in Form Data

 Where does name/value pair come from?

-The name and value pair correspond to the name and value respectively of the input fields in HTML form you define in the web page.
+The name and value pair correspond to the name and value respectively of the input fields in an HTML form which you define in the web page.

-The name/value pair is passed when you submit the HTML form data and the boundary parameter gets added automatically upon form submission.
+The name/value pair is passed when you submit an HTML form data and the boundary parameter gets added automatically upon form submission.